ottozastrow/indexAnyFrontend/standlet/docs/docs/notified bodies/Article 39 - Assessment of the application.md

            <p class="stitle-article-norm">Assessment of the application</p>
    <p class="norm">1.&nbsp;&nbsp;The authority responsible for notified
-bodies shall within 30 days check that the application referred to in Article&nbsp;38 is complete and shall request the applicant to provide any missing information.
+bodies shall within 30 days check that the application referred to in [[[Article&nbsp;38](../notified bodiesArticle 38 - Application by conformity assessment bodies for designation.md)](../notified bodiesArticle 38 - Application by conformity assessment bodies for designation.md)](../notified bodiesArticle 38 - Application by conformity assessment bodies for designation.md) is complete and shall request the applicant to provide any missing information.
 Once the application is complete that authority shall send it to the Commission.</p>
    <p class="norm">The authority responsible for notified bodies shall